-Universal precautions is the standard set forth by the Center for Disease Control that states precautions are taken on the assumption that ALL blood and body fluids contain infectious material regardless of what is known about the client.
+Universal precautions is the standard set forth by the Center for Disease Control that states precautions are taken on the assumption that ALL blood and body fluids contain infectious material regardless of what is known about the client and their condition.

-- Handwashing is the first step in the standard. - Following handwashing is the use of personal protective equipment (PPE).
-The most often used is gloves. - If there is the potential for the staff or provider to be in contact with mucous membranes (i.e. eyelids, mouth, vagina or rectum) or with broken skin, gloves are to be worn.

-- If the individual has secretions (excessive body fluids) from a site, gloves are worn. - If gloves become contaminated, by touching tables or counters, by touching secretions, they should be removed and a new pair put on. - When task is finished, gloves should be removed and hands washed.
+- Handwashing is the number one means to remove illness causing bacteria and prevention of infection. - Following handwashing is the use of personal protective equipment (PPE).
+The most often used is gloves. - If there is the potential for the staff or provider to be in contact with mucous membranes (i.e. eyelids, mouth, vagina or rectum) or with broken skin, gloves are to be worn. - If the individual has secretions (excessive body fluids) from a site, gloves are worn. - If gloves become contaminated, by touching tables or counters, by touching secretions, they should be removed and a new pair put on. - When task is finished, gloves should be removed and hands washed.